 I forgot about writing a letter to Revell until mum told me one day after I got home from school that the postie had delivered a small parcel addressed to me from overseas.
 It was a new unpainted ships hull.

-At first I stood in front of the wall and carefully placed each letter and card into it’s reserved space.
-As time went by I became more confident and stared to flick the items into their assigned space: And by the end of the second week I was leaning back as far as I could in the rolling wooden swivel chair, several feet from the cubby holed matrix, flicking letters and cards with an uncanny accuracy into their predetermined slot.
-I was on the cusp of becoming a post adolescent teenager and so still had trouble sifting through and recognizing what were meaningful experiences, disappointments, discoveries, challenges, and rewarding achievements.
+At first, I stood in front of the wall and carefully placed each letter and card into its reserved space.
+As time went by I became more confident and started to flick the items into their assigned space: And by the end of the second week I was leaning back as far as I could in the rolling wooden swivel chair, several feet from the cubby holed matrix, flicking letters and cards with an uncanny accuracy into their predetermined slot.
+I was on the cusp of becoming a post-adolescent teenager and so still had trouble sifting through and recognizing what were meaningful experiences, disappointments, discoveries, challenges, and rewarding achievements.
 I didn’t know at the time but I had mastered the art of card throwing by flicking Christmas letters and cards with great accuracy and force and I could have been Australia’s second most famous magician.

 On my hallowed rite of passage searching for inspiration and idealism I became Banjo Patterson’s, Clancy of the Overflow.

 I had written him a letter which I had, for want of better